ryanSN/winmoji/README.md

 ## Features
 Clicking on the emoji saves the emoji to your clipboard to be pasted anywhere you need it.
+Using shortcut `CTRL+SHIFT+E` will toggle winMoji for quick adding of emojis.

 ## Download/Install
 You can manually download the latest release [here](https://github.com/ryanSN/winmoji/releases)

 ## How do I contribute to `winMoji` ?